ancasimon/sports-roster/README.md

 ## How to Run
 1. Clone down this repo.
+1. Create apiKeys.json file using the template apiKeysExample.json with your own firebase keys added.
 1. Make sure you have http-server installed via npm.
 If not, get it [here](https://www.npmjs.com/package/http-server).
 1. On your command line, run `hs -p 9999`.
 1. In your browser, navigate to `http://localhost:9999`.

+## Firebase Deployment
+Thsi project has been deployed with Firebase.
+You can find it here: https://sportsroster-76450.web.app.